eremzeit/proto-deux/README.md

             reagent!("gobble_cheese"),
         ),

-        reaction!("move_unit",  // move_unit means: subject the movement cost and the move the unit reagent!("offset_unit_resource", // moving costs the unit resource cheese constant_arg!(UnitResourceKey, "cheese"),
+        reaction!("move_unit",  // move_unit means... subtract the movement cost and the move the unit reagent!("offset_unit_resource", // moving costs the unit resource cheese constant_arg!(UnitResourceKey, "cheese"),
                 chemistry_arg!(UnitResourceAmount, move_cost), // this amount is configurable on a per-simulation basis